lclarkmichalek/site/content/post/monitoring-queue.md

 )
 ```

-This metric has the tag `stream`, which contains the name of each stream.
+This metric has the tag `stream`, which contains the name of the Kinesis stream
+we are publishing the messages to.

 Now, there are issues with this, the primary being that the values of `stream`
 are unbounded.
 Prometheus scales primarily with the number of metrics, and each